taeruh/free_fermions/README.md

 Complementary code to TODO: paper link.

+The data can be found in the `results` directory.

 *Note that this code was not written as a library and is not well documented*.

 ## License